programinglive/programinglive.github.io/tutorial/web/html/how_to_create_navbar.md

 ---
-title: How to Create a Navigation Bar
+title: How to Create a Navigation Bar?
 layout: default
 parent: HTML
 grand_parent: Web Development
-description: "How to Create a Navigation Bar"
+description: "How to Create a Navigation Bar?"
 ---

 # How to Create a Navigation Bar